The Live-In Kitchen

 • Transfer the mixture to the prepared baking dish and smooth out.
 Bake 25-30 minutes until hot and bubbly.

-• Remove from the oven and serve warm sprinkled with additional blue cheese and chopped green onion if desired, alongside celery and tortilla chips for dipping.
+• Remove from the oven and serve warm, garnished with additional blue cheese and chopped green onion if desired, alongside celery and tortilla chips for dipping.

 Nutrition